Lauren Drewes Daniels

 Audio By Carbonatix

-See also: Like dining outdoors but don't care for heights?
-Check out our list of great patio options at DFW restaurants.
+See also: Like dining outdoors but don’t care for heights?
+Check out our list of great patio options at Dallas restaurants.

-Rumor has it that spring has finally arrived, and while it may only last a week or so here in North Texas, it’s time to start planning and taking advantage of this transitory clement weather by noshing a bit over a cocktail or three while taking in the glorious views and sunsets that North Texas can offer from some of its finer rooftop patios and terraces.
+Did we all take a collective sigh of relief when the freeze came early this year, and February marked the beginning of spring?
+It’s time to start planning and taking advantage of this transitory clement weather by noshing a bit over a cocktail or three while taking in the glorious views and sunsets that North Texas offers from some of its finer rooftop patios and terraces.

 While no list can cover all the options available for high-altitude al fresco dining, the following compilation is a good start.
 Each has something to offer, including but not limited to amazing views, strong cocktails and great food — and on a good night, all three.